starlightromero/web-1.1-homework-4/README.md

 # Homework 4: Databases

-## An app for keeping track of your plants and harvests.
+## An app for keeping track of your seeds, plants and harvests.

 ---